xg416/TMT/README.md

 # TMT
-This paper has been accepted by Transactions on Computational Imaging (TCI).
+This paper has been accepted by IEEE Transactions on Computational Imaging (TCI).

 Project page https://xg416.github.io/TMT/